 Origin of the Solar System and Other Planetary Systems (3)

 This course will review the physical processes related to the formation and evolution of the protosolar nebula and of protoplanetary disks.
 In doing that, we will discuss the main stages of planet formation and how different disk conditions impact planetary architectures and planet properties.
 We will confront the theories of disk evolution and planet formation with observations of circumstellar disks, exoplanets, and the planets and minor bodies in our Solar System.
-This course may be co-convened with PTYS/ASTR 550.
+This course is cross-listed with ASTR 450 and may be co-convened with PTYS 550.

 This course will explore the processes related to planet formation, the properties of planets and the planetary conditions required for the emergence of life.
 We will study the formation of our Solar System and exoplanetary systems, the distribution and properties of exoplanets, and the potential habitability of other planets/moons in our system or extrasolar systems.
 The course will also review science cases and possible future astrobiology studies, both in site and via remote sensing, of astrobiologically relevant environments.
 Toward the end of the semester a few guest lectures will highlight particularly exciting and timely topics.
 This course may be co-convened with PTYS/ASTR 575.
 ASTR is home department.